VivianBombycilla/RedRandom/README.md

 ### Additional
 - Config -> Speed/Skip -> Skip 0 (never).
 I'm not exactly sure if this matters, but it might.
 It probably doesn't.
 - Config -> Hotkeys, Pause.
 Setting the Pause Hotkey to something like Escape is super helpful.
 I use it a lot.
+### Speed Settings
+The following settings will help the program run as fast as it can.
+- Config -> Speed/Skip -> Unthrottled.
+This will remove the restriction on emulation speed.
+- Config -> Sound -> Sound Master Enable.
+Disabling sound will make the program go faster.
+- Config -> Display -> Misc -> Absolute Zero.
+Displaying nothing make the program go even faster.